Ready for the Holidays

 6. Take care of you

 The holidays can be a stressful and anxious time for parents, too.
 Make sure that you are eating, sleeping and enjoying the holidays as well.
 Maintain healthy boundaries.
-Take time when you need it, don’t feel guilty saying no when you need to.
-Do what is best for you and your family.
+Take time when you need it, and don’t feel guilty saying no when you want to.
+Focus on doing what is best for you and your family.
 Consider planning a day where the family could play a game or watch a movie together.
 But don’t forget to have some scheduled time where kids can play games and parents or caregivers can take some time out as well.

 Your kids are watching you model behaviour and your resilience is teaching them.
 Resilience is about bouncing back from challenges, rather than not having any challenges at all.
 Look back on your year.
 What are some of the things you and your family have done to get through this year?
 What is working?
 What doesn’t work?
 How have you changed as a parent?
 Notice what works for your family – and remember that this will look different for each family.